zlsa/zlsadesign.com/content/article/blender/building-a-simple-blender-addon.md

 Objects" is called `object.duplicate_move` (the `bpy.ops` in front part just specifies that this is an operator.)

-But wait!
-By default, Blender duplicates the object and immediately switches to the translate operator; how do we cancel that from within code?
-It turns out that we don't have to, since we'll call the direct Python function while Blender calls the modal function.
-This is a complicated discussion for another time, but suffice it to say that operations will not perform modal actions (such as mouse-guided extrude, translate, rotate, etc.) when called from Python.

 ## Using the documentation

 Visit